vonbecmann/earley-parser/repository/EarleyParser-Core.package/JETerminalItem.class/README.md

-a terminal item that starts and ends at the charts.
+a terminal item that starts and ends at the given item sets.

-a terminal matches a word in the input string while parsing between start and end charts.
+a terminal matches a word in the input string while parsing between start and end item sets.

-[  terminal  @ [ start chart, end chart ] ].
+[  terminal  @ [ start , end ] ].

 I'm a special case of item.
 node